 COURSE FROM

-MONDAY 24 JUNE TO THURSDAY 27 JUNE 2024
+MONDAY 29 JUNE TO THURSDAY 2 JULY 2026

 ABOUT US

 Medical imaging has been the cornerstone for the management of patients for decades, particularly in oncology.
-Imaging data such as CT, MRI or PET are routinely acquired for every cancer patient in the process of diagnosis, treatment planning, image-guided interventions and response assessment.
+Imaging data such as CT, MRI or PET are routinely acquired for every patient in the process of diagnosis, treatment planning, image-guided interventions, and response assessment.
 The use of image analysis in a quantitative way is now considered as one of the most promising techniques to support clinical decisions.

 Quantitative Image Analysis looks at the phenotypic expression of genes, which results in particular imaging features or signatures able to characterize the imaged tissue and the underlying biology.
 By converting standard medical images into mineable data, the processes and methods of data science can be applied to them.
-Imaging features are distilled through machine learning into ‘signatures’ that function as quantitative imaging biomarkers.
+Imaging features are distilled through machine learning into quantitative imaging biomarkers.
 A major challenge for the community is the availability of data in compliance with existing and future privacy laws.
 Synthetic data and virtual clinical trial offer a solution to this issue and will also form a part of the methods explored in this course.

 COURSE CONTENT